a-s-o/koa-docs/README.md

    version: '1.0.0',

    groups: [
-      // Provide the routes to the koa-api-docs for rendering { groupName: 'Pets', routes: [/*  ... route specs ...  */] },
+      { groupName: 'Pets', routes: [/*  ... route specs ...  */] },
       { groupName: 'Store', routes: [/*  ... route specs ...  */] }
    ]